 However, many project managers have a tough time finding the right resource utilization metrics.

-makes it so much easier to track resource utilization.
+This makes it easy to track resource utilization.

 Sprint retrospective to identify iteration opportunities

-Lean management succeeds when your team constantly works on feedback from customers and seek to improve.
+Lean management succeeds when your team constantly works on feedback from customers to improve.

 Software teams find the sprint retrospective critical because it focuses on what went well and what can be improved for the next sprint.